Empire of the Sun (film): Critical response

-Review aggregation website Rotten Tomatoes gives the film an approval rating of 77% based on reviews from 64 critics, with an average rating of 6.8/10.
+Review aggregation website Rotten Tomatoes gives the film an approval rating of 75% based on reviews from 67 critics.
 The site's critical consensus reads, "One of Steven Spielberg's most ambitious efforts of the 1980s, Empire of the Sun remains an under-rated gem in the director's distinguished filmography."
 Metacritic calculated an average score of 62 out of 100 based on 22 reviews, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 J. G. Ballard gave positive feedback, and was especially impressed with Christian Bale's performance.
 Critical reaction was not universally affirmative, but Richard Corliss of Time stated that Spielberg "has energized each frame with allusive legerdemain and an intelligent density of images and emotions".
 Janet Maslin from The New York Times said Spielberg's movie-conscious spirit gave it "a visual splendor, a heroic adventurousness and an immense scope that make it unforgettable".
 Julie Salamon of The Wall Street Journal wrote that the film was "an edgy, intelligent script by playwright Tom Stoppard, Spielberg has made an extraordinary film out of Mr. Ballard's extraordinary war experience."
 J. Hoberman from The Village Voice decried that the serious subject was undermined by Spielberg's "shamelessly kiddiecentric" approach.
-Roger Ebert gave a mixed reaction, "Despite the emotional potential in the story, it didn't much move me.
+Roger Ebert gave a mixed reaction in the Chicago Sun-Times, writing "Despite the emotional potential in the story, it didn't much move me.
 Maybe, like the kid, I decided that no world where you can play with airplanes can be all that bad."
 On his TV show with Gene Siskel, Ebert said that the film "is basically a good idea for a film that never gets off the ground".
 Siskel added, "I don't know what the film is about.
 It's so totally confused and taking things from different parts.
 On one hand, if it wants to say something about a child's-eye view of war, you got a movie made by John Boorman called Hope and Glory that was just released that is much better, and much more daring in showing the whimsy that children's view of war is.
 On the other hand, this film wants to hedge its bet and make it like an adventure film, so you've got like Indiana Jones with the John Malkovich character helping the little kid through all the fun of war.
 I don't know what Spielberg wanted to do."